tasdikrahman/tasdikrahman.me/_posts/2017-04-06-Testing-your-ansible-roles-using-travis-CI.md

 Let's break it down,

-- `hosts: localhost` this is simply telling the host/group of hosts which this playbook would be targeting
+- `hosts: localhost` this is simply telling the host/group of hosts which this playbook would be targeting.
-- `connection: local` would tell ansible to run the tasks on the system itself
+- `connection: local` would tell ansible to run the tasks on the system itself and not `ssh` onto to some remote machine for executing the playbook.
 - `become: true` makes the tasks run as the `root` user

-and the `roles` part is where we would be sequentially executing the roles.
+and the `roles` part is where we would be organising our roles to be executed sequentially.

 ## Testing against different versions of Ansible

 For travis to build your code, it would be requiring a `.travis.yml` file in the root directory of your project.

-Contents of it
+In this particualr example, the contents of it.

 ```bash
 ---